Independence Bank in Mayfield, KY

 Groundbreaking on new location in Louisville

-Since officially becoming known as Independence Bank in 1997, our Bank family has grown from 22 to over 400 employees and total assets have expanded from $40 million to $3 billion.
+Since officially becoming known as Independence Bank in 1997, our Bank family has grown from 22 to over 400 employees and total assets have expanded from $40 million to over $3 billion.
 We’re proud that the numbers of those joining the revolution continue to build, and we believe that as the Bank grows, so should the quality of life in the parts of town we serve.

 Habitat for Humanity Home

 We now possess the means to serve the largest and most complex clients in our markets, with expertise as diverse as the communities we serve.
 We invest in the newest products and technologies so the experience we provide can stand up to, and surpass the big banks.
 Whether your needs are related to agriculture, manufacturing or service industries, we can accommodate you.
 Our experience extends to real estate, professional services, health care, sales, shipping, construction and the hospitality industry.